brhamon/astro/README.md

 watch ./planets
 ```

-# Tropical
+## Tropical

-The `tropical` program uses the ephemeris and NOVAS-C library to
+The `tropical` displays the next two upcoming tropical moments
-display the next two tropical moments (equinox and solstice).
+(equinox and solstice).

 It uses the latitude of the subsolar point on Earth in its
 calculations.
 A local maximum or minimum latitude is the
 solstice, and the crossing of the Equator is the equinox.

-## Citation and Further Reading
+# Citation and Further Reading

+After cloning this repository and running the setup script, the
+following file will be present:

 `Cdist/NOVAS_C3.1_Guide.pdf`

+That document provides the definitive reference to NOVAS-C, and is
+therefore required reading if you want to get the best results.

 Bangert, J., Puatua, W., Kaplan, G., Bartlett, J., Harris, W., Fredericks, A., & Monet, A. (2011) User's Guide to NOVAS Version C3.1 (Washington, DC: USNO).